 I write mainly crossovers between anime, manga, video games, and television shows.
-The crossovers' genres include action, adventure, general, friendship, romance, parody, humor, and drama.
+The crossovers' genres include action, adventure, general, friendship, romance, parody, horror, humor, and drama.

 If someone asked me to recommend anime, manga, video games, television shows, or cartoons, these are what I would recommend.
 They are in no particular order.